Top B2B E-commerce Trends to Follow in 2019

-Only a month left, before the New Year, so it’s the best time to analyze previous results and plan new strategies for the next year.
+Only a month left, before the New Year, so it’s the best time to analyze previous results and plan new strategies for the following year.

 The passing year was filled with important events for the eCommerce industry.
 On May 25th, General Data Protection Regulation (GDPR) rules impacted the whole digital world, and eCommerce was no exception.
 Now eCommerce business owners are responsible for the collection and safe storage of their customers’ data.

-Nowadays, retailers focus more on strategic plans rather than on fast moving strategies, and cognitive computing is one of the most attractive technologies for the next decade.
-According to IBM , 95% of retail executives have already planned to invest in cognitive technologies.
+Nowadays, retailers focus more on strategic plans than fast-moving strategies, and cognitive computing is one of the most attractive technologies for the next decade.
+According to IBM, 95% of retail executives have already planned to invest in cognitive technologies.

 Depending on how cognitive technologies can improve eCommerce, we could outline three types of transformation:

 Cognitive Automation.
 The automation used with cognitive computing can enhance all internal processes in business.
 Such technology replaces routine and time-consuming tasks, like invoice management and order processing.
-The main benefit of cognitive automation is a chance to achieve growth in sales and involve people into other important activities.
+The main benefit of cognitive automation is achieving growth in sales and involving people in other important activities.

 Cognitive insights.
-Using machine learning (ML) and Natural Language Processing (NLP) can predict upcoming customer purchases and identify future demands.
+Machine learning (ML) and Natural Language Processing (NLP) can predict upcoming customer purchases and identify future demands.
 Cognitive insights help B2B sellers make better decisions based on predictive analytics.

-Great example of implementation of cognitive insights is Otto, the major German eCommerce company.
-Otto uses machine learning to reduce the returns and predict promising products.
+A great example of the implementation of cognitive insights is Otto, the major German eCommerce company.
+Otto uses machine learning to reduce returns and predict promising products.
 The system predicts with 90 percent accuracy what will be sold within 30 days.

 2. Multichannel Integrations

-The B2B seller’s requirements are hard to meet with the only one system and picking the right tools and technologies are crucial for success.
-57% of B2B executives stated that integration of their eCommerce platform with back-end technologies is their top need.
+The B2B seller’s requirements are hard to meet with only one system, and picking the right tools and technologies is crucial for success.
+57% of B2B executives stated that integrating their eCommerce platform with back-end technologies is their top need.

-A well-designed eCommerce ecosystem will delight customer’s needs and provide better experience for employees.
-Every eCommerce ecosystem begins with choosing the right platform for online store and a set of tools, like ERP, CRM, PIM, and many others.
+A well-designed eCommerce ecosystem will delight customers’ needs and provide a better experience for employees.
+Every eCommerce ecosystem begins with choosing the right platform for an online store and a set of tools, like ERP, CRM, PIM, and many others.

-Multichannel integrations have a positive impact on internal and external processes in a company and significantly reduce time of order processing.
-It increases inventory visibility, especially if the company sells through various channels.
-Additionally, it speeds up order delivery, due to ability to automatically generate shipping labels with the name and address provided by the customer.
+Multichannel integrations positively impact internal and external processes in a company and significantly reduce the time of order processing.
+It increases inventory visibility, primarily if the company sells through various channels.
+Additionally, it speeds up order delivery due to the ability to automatically generate shipping labels with the name and address provided by the customer.

 3. B2B Purchasing Portals / Marketplaces